 She used to be the only Queen represented standing up and holding a Coin.
 In more recent decks she often sits like the other queens, yet this original position was not meaningless.

-Like the Empress and Strength she is linked to the Earth when most feminine figures are usually associated with Water.
-She speaks therefore of the material and down-to-earth realm.
+Like the Empress and Strength she is linked to the Earth when most feminine figures are associated with Water.
+She speaks of the material and down-to-earth realm.
 Her influence rules over the home, finances and family life.
 Her energy is pragmatic.